beaulebens/keyring-social-importers/readme.txt

 * "Entities" are expanded (URLs are not t.co, they are the real/final URLs)

 == Changelog ==
+= 1.5 =
+* NOTE: Update Keyring to 1.6.2 for best results
+* Bugfix: Discovered a problem with the way "raw" import data was being encoded and stored (as JSON), which rendered it (sometimes) un-encodeable.
+Changed to use `wp_slash()` before storing it, which means all future data is "clean".
+Working on a script to recover as much as possible, or you can delete old posts and re-import them, and their import data will be stored using the new approach, and thus be more accessible.
+* Enhancement: New Fitbit Importer (very basic currently)
+* Enhancement: New Moves Importer (also pretty basic)
+* Enhancement: Assigns imported media as the Featured Image on the post created to display it
+* Enhancement: Sort photos attached to Foursquare check-ins the same as the original post
+* Enhancement: Use pagination in TripIt API which makes results more reliable, and avoids timeout issues on accounts with lots of trip data
+* Enhancement: Handle multiple images on Tweets
+* Enhancement: Better handling of retweets (load full content, don't truncate), props @petermolnar
+* Enhancement: Add a filter drop-down to the Posts page so that you can filter posts by the service from which they were imported
+* Bugfix: Switch to HTTPS for Flickr (now required)
+* Bugfix: Use user-id in URLs for Flickr (more reliable)
+* Bugfix: Auto-import Instagram photos using timestamps instead of ids, which is more reliable

 = 1.4 =
 * BREAKING: Change from using a value in post meta (keyring_service) to using a custom taxonomy ('keyring_services') to reference the service a post was imported from.
 Entries are automatically created for all importers.
 * There is a script called 'migrate-keyring-postmeta-to-taxonomy.php' included in the plugin.
 Put it in the root of your WP install and run it (as many times as necessary, even if it crashes/runs out of memory) until it produces no output.
 That will convert all existing posts and remove their keyring_service postmeta.